WHY STREAM TRACKER?

 Historically, most stream monitoring has focused on larger streams that flow continuously, and we have surprisingly little information on intermittent streams.
 Small streams found on topographic or digital maps are not always present on the ground, and other streams on the ground are missing from maps.

-Stream Tracker aims to fill in this information gap by combining a network of citizen scientists, sensors, and satellite imagery to track when and where streams flow.
+Stream Tracker aims to fill in this information gap by combining a network of community volunteers, sensors, and satellite imagery to track when and where streams flow.

-Where are streams perennial (flowing continuously), and where are they intermittent (discontinuous flow)?
+Where are streams continuously flowing (perennial) and where do they dry (intermittent discontinuous flow)?

 What causes streams to be intermittent?

-Can better understanding of streamflow intermittence improve stream mapping?
+Can a better understanding of streamflow intermittence improve stream mapping and monitoring?

-Sensor network: Maintain a network of streamflow sensors to track how streams change over time
+Sensor Network: a network of continuous streamflow sensors maintained to track how streamflow changes over time

-Remote sensing: Develop methods for detecting streamflow patterns using aircraft and satellite images
+Remote Sensing: methods to continue to be developed for detecting streamflow patterns using aircraft and satellite images